camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/03d-expression-language.html.md

 ### Built-in Camunda Spin functions

-If Camunda Spin is available in the classpath of the engine, the special Spin functions `S`, `XML` and `JSON` are also available inside of an expression.
+If the Camunda Spin process engine plugin is activated, the Spin functions `S`, `XML` and `JSON` are also available inside of an expression.
+See the [Data Formats section][spin-section] for a detailed explanation.

 ```xml
 <serviceTask id="task" camunda:expression="${XML(xml).attr('test').value()}" resultVariable="test" />